create3000/x_ite/docs/_posts/setup-a-localhost-server.md

 To work around this problem you must set up a localhost server, then you can access your local files under the web address http://**localhost**/...

-### Using a Browser Extension
+## Using a Browser Extension

-You can use this [browser extension for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/){:target="_blank"} to create a web server, and serve your files using HTTP.
+You can use this [browser extension for Chrome and Edge](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/){:target="_blank"} to create a web server and serve your local files via HTTP.
 Very easy to use.

 ## Using an Application